-Inhaler approved for cystic fibrosis patientsMarch 25th, 2013 in Medications /
+Inhaler approved for cystic fibrosis patientsMarch 25, 2013 in Medicine & Health / Medications

 (HealthDay)—The TOBI Podhaler (tobramycin inhalation powder) has been approved by the U.S. Food and Drug Administration to treat cystic fibrosis patients infected with Pseudomonas aeruginosa, a bacterium that can damage the lungs.